Hebrew calendar: Rosh Hashanah postponement rules

+where N is the number of lunar months since the beginning.
+(N = 71440 for the beginning of the 305th Machzor Katan on 1 October 2016.)
+Adding 0.25 to this converts it to the Jewish system in which the day begins at 6 pm.

 In calculating the number of months that will have passed since the known molad that one uses as the starting point, one must remember to include any leap months that falls within the elapsed interval, according to the cycle of leap years.
 A 19-year cycle of 235 synodic months has 991 weeks 2 days 16 hours 595 parts, a common year of 12 synodic months has 50 weeks 4 days 8 hours 876 parts, while a leap year of 13 synodic months has 54 weeks 5 days 21 hours 589 parts.

-The two months whose numbers of days may be adjusted, Marcheshvan and Kislev, are the eighth and ninth months of the Hebrew year, whereas Tishrei is the seventh month (in the traditional counting of the months, even though it is the first month of a new calendar year).
-Any adjustments needed to postpone Rosh Hashanah must be made to the adjustable months in the year that precedes the year of which the Rosh Hashanah will be the first day.

-Just four potential conditions are considered to determine whether the date of Rosh Hashanah must be postponed.
-These are called the Rosh Hashanah postponement rules, or :
+Four conditions are considered to determine whether the date of Rosh Hashanah must be postponed.
+These are called the Rosh Hashanah postponement rules, or deḥiyyot.
+The two most important conditions are: